avinetworks/owasp-crs-technical-discussion/language-draft.md

 ### rule templates ###

-Not sure if needed.
+This is probably not needed, just an idea.
+I'm not sure if this will simplify rule writing and understanding.

 But there may be a use case for a simple form of single inheritance for rules, to avoid repetitive typing:

 Defining a template for a rule: